-To schedule your free consultation for help obtaining a green card for your parent, please contact us at 954.241.4209.
+To schedule your consultation for help obtaining a green card for your parent, please contact us at 954.241.4209.

 To obtain a green card for parents of U.S. citizens, adult children must file a petition with United States Citizenship and Immigration Services (USCIS) on behalf of their parents.
 Success in the process of obtaining a green card for parents depends on the proper submission of important paperwork.
 This means that mistakes or errors could delay your application.

 The immigration and nationality attorneys of The Law Offices of Robert M. Bell, P.A. will work to ensure your documentation is filed properly and on time.
 Our knowledgeable team can help you navigate the process of obtaining green cards for parents of U.S. citizens.

 Get Help with U.S. Immigration Form I-130, Petition for Alien Relative

 Our immigration attorneys can help you apply for a green card on behalf of your parents.
 Here are some of the important forms our attorneys will submit for your application:

 - U.S. Immigration Form I-130 “Petition for Alien Relative.”
 This form is the first step in helping an eligible parent obtain a green card.
 If you are an adult over the age of 21 and a U.S. citizen, you may file on behalf of your parents.
 Individuals with lawful permanent resident status rather than U.S. citizenship are not eligible to apply for a green card for parents.